-This program assists seniors and people living with disabilities who are on fixed incomes or at risk of homelessness due to rent burdened.
+This program assists seniors and people living with disabilities who are on fixed incomes or at risk of homelessness due to being rent burdened (rent greater than 30% of household income).
 Program participants typically have less than \$800 per month in income, and were either homeless or paying more than 70% of that income on rent prior to program subsidy.
 This program provides rent subsidies to participants so that they can afford the rent in Low Income Housing Tax Credit (LIHTC) units or other regulated affordable housing.
 While these units have restricted rent levels, the rent amounts are not tied to tenant income and are increasingly out of reach for the target group in this program.
 Some assisted households also reside in moderately-priced private market units.
 This program makes it possible for people in the target population to afford the rent (at 30% of their income).